baranozgurtas/recsys-retrieval-ranking/README.md

-# Two-Stage Recommendation Pipeline
+# Two-Stage Recommendation System

-**Retrieval, ranking, and offline evaluation on MovieLens 1M.**
+A production-style recommender system that separates candidate retrieval and ranking, inspired by large-scale industry architectures (YouTube DNN, Amazon DSSM).

+Built to answer one question:

+> Can a learned ranking model recover long-tail items that frequency-based retrieval misses?

+**Result:** +117% Recall@10 on tail items. +86% catalog coverage over retrieval alone.

+---

-A production-style session-based recommendation system built around the two-stage paradigm used in large-scale industry systems: a fast retrieval stage narrows the item space to a candidate set, and a supervised ranking model re-scores those candidates using engineered features.
+A session-based recommendation pipeline built around the two-stage paradigm used in large-scale industry systems: a fast retrieval stage narrows the item space to a candidate set, and a supervised ranking model re-scores those candidates using engineered features.
 The pipeline is evaluated with standard ranking metrics and a full slice-based breakdown across session length, item popularity, and user density.

 ---